neural-data-science/NESC_3505/syllabus.md

 # Course Format
 This course consists of the following components:
 - Asynchronous online lectures, lessons, and tutorials
-- Optional, synchronous (scheduled/live) class time to get guidance from the teaching team
+- Optional, synchronous (scheduled/live) check-ins to get guidance from the teaching team

 The "home base" for this class will be a [Microsoft Teams](https://dalpsychneuro.github.io/NESC_3505_textbook/2/teams.html) site hosted through Dalhousie University.
 Registered students will receive an invitation to this site via their Dal.ca email.
-The Teams site will contain links to all course materials, as well as hosting text messaging and video/audio chat meetings.
+The Teams site will contain links to all course materials, as well as hosting text messaging and video/audio chat meetings. **The Teams site will be the primary source for course-related announcements, and the official source for assignment due dates.**

 ## Online Lectures and Tutorials
 This course employs a “flipped classroom” model.
-Lectures and tutorials are pre-recorded and available online for viewing at any time.
-Many of these lessons involve quizzes and coding activities. **This course requires that you put in significant hours per week outside of class: at the outset, you should budget 16 h/week for a 7-week condensed summer version of the course, or 8 h/week for the regular term version.** This is in addition to 2 h/week of class time.
+Lectures and tutorials are available in the online textbook and/or as pre-recorded videos, available online for viewing at any time.
+Many of these lessons involve quizzes and coding activities. **This course requires that you put in significant hours per week outside of class: at the outset, you should budget 18 h/week for a 7-week condensed summer version of the course, or 9 h/week for the regular term version.**

-## Scheduled Class Time
+## Check-Ins
-**Participation in live classes is entirely optional**.
+**Participation in live check-ins is entirely optional**.
 We recognize that online delivery presents opportunities and challenges around scheduling.
-However, class times are the primary time when the teaching team are available for consultation.
-You may post questions on the class Teams site outside of class times, but there is no guaranteed response time prior to the next class (we will do what we can, but have many demands on our time).
+However, check-ins are the primary time when the teaching team are available for consultation.
+You may post questions on the class Teams site outside of check-in times, but there is no guaranteed response time prior to the next check-in (we will do what we can, but have other demands on our time).

-The timing of class meetings will be determined in consultation with registered students.
-We will aim to be as inclusive as possible in scheduling class times.
+The timing of check-ins will be determined in consultation with registered students.
+We will aim to be as inclusive as possible in scheduling check-ins.

-Scheduled class times consist of check-ins and demos. **Check-ins** are times when the teaching team is available for live discussion and guidance, via video chat and/or instant messaging. **Demos** are times when the class meets to view and discuss [demos](#demos) produced by students.

 ## Getting Help
 One of the course learning objectives is "Extend your skills using online resources", and the course is based on the learning theory of [connectivism](https://dalpsychneuro.github.io/NESC_3505_textbook/1/connectivism.html).
 You are encouraged and supported in taking a *lifelong learning* approach to solving problems in this course.
 Many of the evaluations expect you to engage in this; you will not find all the answers in the textbook.

 That said, learning can sometimes go a lot faster when you ask questions.
 We encourage you to ask questions of your peers in the class, and of the teaching team — in that order.
 Peer teaching is built into the class through collaboration tools, demos, and team projects.
 This is the way real, functional teams operate — supporting each other to achieve more.

 The course Teams site is where you should direct all your questions (after making your own attempts to research and solve your problem).
-This can include posting questions in the messaging forums, or joining live class times to ask questions.
+This can include posting questions in the messaging forums, or joining live check-ins to ask questions.
 Please do not email the teaching team with questions about the class — use the Teams site.
-Do feel free to email the instructor if you have personal topics that you need to discuss privately.
+Do feel free to email the instructor if you have personal topics that you need to discuss privately, or you can use directmessaging on Teams.

 # Course Materials
 All necessary materials will be provided online, through the course Teams site. **You must have access to a computer** running a recent version of the Mac, Windows, Chrome, or Linux operating systems.
 It may be possible to complete this course, including programming assignments, using an iPad, but this has not been verified.
 It is not a good idea to expect to be able to complete the course using only a mobile device (phone or tablet).